 The advantages and disadvantages of arbitration

 There are several advantages to choosing arbitration over legal proceedings:

-- The arbitrators are specialized in the nature of the case;
+- the arbitrators are specialists in the nature of the case;

 The disadvantages are limited:

-- The arbitration procedure is more expensive than a regular procedure.
+- the arbitration procedure is more expensive than a regular procedure before the ordinary courts.